 NCMC considers the “transferability” between colleges and universities as a matter of considerable importance and practice.
-NCMC also believes the relationships among academic disciplines and between levels of coursework require clear understandings about content and purpose so that students may make progress toward their educational objectives without unnecessary disruption or duplication of coursework.
+NCMC also believes the relationship between and among academic disciplines and between levels of coursework must be clear.
+NCMC strives to assist students in making progress toward their educational objectives without unnecessary disruption or duplication of coursework.

-North Central Missouri College maintains a list of established articulation agreements with other institutions for the transfer of the associate in arts and associate in applied science degrees, available on the NCMC website.
+North Central Missouri College maintains a list of established articulation agreements with other institutions for the transfer of the Associate in Arts, Associate in Arts in Teaching, and Associate in Applied Science degrees, available on the NCMC website.

-- lower division academic courses equal in content to current NCMC coursework.
+- Lower division, credit-bearing courses equal in content to current NCMC coursework.

-- lower division academic courses with a grade of “D” or higher.
+- Lower division, credit-bearing courses with a grade of “D” or higher.

 Coursework from institutions on a quarter hour system will be converted to semester hours using a two-thirds conversion factor for transfer to NCMC.

 Credit may be accepted from institutions accredited by other agencies recognized by the Council for Higher Education Accreditation when course content, rigor, and learning outcomes are equivalent to NCMC courses.

 Transferred-in credit is not used to calculate a student’s grade point average for academic standing at NCMC.
 All grades, including any received from other higher education institutions, will be considered for athletic eligibility and used to calculate the cumulative grade point average required for graduates in the Associate in Arts in Teaching program.